Charles Clay (American football): Arizona Cardinals

 On February 19, 2019, Clay signed with the Arizona Cardinals on a one-year contract worth up to $3.25 million with a $350K signing bonus.

-On June 11, 2021, the Baltimore Ravens hosted Clay for a workout.

 NFL career statistics

 Personal life

 Clay is the son of Charles and Jerrilyn Clay.
 He was a member of the Fellowship of Christian Athletes.
-The elder Clay played college football at Arkansas.
+The elder Clay played college football for the Arkansas Razorbacks.